This piece was intended primarily as an audio experience, there is an audio player embedded in the episode page.

 Hello, writers from the popular The Dollop podcast.
 You may or may not remember me, my name is Alan Bellows, the founder of DamnInteresting.com.
 If my name tickles your neurons, it is probably because my name has occupied the bylines of multiple articles that you have plagiarized in the past year or so.
 You are not the first to republish my work without permission—far from it.
 But you are the first I am aware of who allows your audience to believe that you wrote the material yourself.
-Even worse, you cobbled together scripts by copying entire paragraphs verbatim from multiple sources, so you cannot reasonably claim you merely shared a thing you found online and failed to name the author—this is worse than copyright infringement, it is classic and flagrant plagiarism.
-Then you go one step further and ask for (and receive) thousands of dollars in recurring monthly donations to support your allegedly “endless research,” which seems to consist of copying entire paragraphs word-for-word from competing history websites and podcasts.
+Even worse, you cobbled together scripts by copying extensive excerpts verbatim from multiple sources, so you cannot reasonably claim you merely shared a thing you found online and failed to name the author—this is classic, flagrant, abusive plagiarism.
+Then you go one step further and ask for (and receive) thousands of dollars in recurring monthly donations to support your allegedly “endless research,” which seems to consist of stealing substantial content from competing history podcasts.

-Dave Anthony and Gareth Reynolds, I have no idea whether you pay someone to produce your show scripts or whether you do so on your own.
-If the former, please be aware that your employee has systematically engaged in unethical and illegal behavior, and that the person(s) in question ought to be ejected from the profession.
-Regardless of the individuals responsible, cease your ongoing amoral harvesting of our brain fruit.
+Dave Anthony and Gareth Reynolds, I have no idea whether you pay someone to produce your show scripts or whether you do so on your own (ed. note: we have since confirmed that episodes are “written” by Dave Anthony).
+In either case, your so-called writers have systematically engaged in unethical and illegal behavior, and the offenders ought to be ejected from the profession.
 Specific examples of offenses follow.

 “I don’t think it belongs here.”
 Such was the assessment of Bob Vinson, the graveyard shift supervisor at Harvey’s Wagon Wheel Casino in Lake Tahoe, Nevada.
 The “here” Vinson referred to was a nook just outside the telephone equipment room in the employees-only portion of the second floor of the hotel.
 The “it” was a curious piece of equipment of unknown origin loitering conspicuously in the cramped side room.
 It was a metallic gray box about the size of a desk, with a smaller box attached on top near the rear right corner.
 The front face of the smaller box was an incomprehensible control panel occupied by 28 metal toggle switches in five neat rows, each labeled with a numbered sticker.
 All of these switches were situated in the down position except for #23, which was toggled up—an oddly ominous asymmetry.